-If your child is experiencing a voice disorder, rest assured that Therapy Care’s extensive therapeutic services can help provide guidance and relief.
+If you or a loved one is having difficulty with their quality of voice, rest assured that Therapy Care’s extensive therapeutic services can help provide guidance and relief.
 Contact our office in Batavia today to learn more.

 Types of Voice Disorders

 Speech and voice disorders are more common than one might think.
 They can develop over time or as the result of an injury or neurological condition, and they occur when voice quality, pitch, and loudness differ or are inappropriate for an individual’s age, gender, or other factors.
 According to ASHA, the four types of voice disorders are organic, structural, neurogenic, and functional.

 The following list details some of the most common voice disorders.

 - Polyps, nodules or cysts on the vocal cords.

 - Laryngeal Trauma.
 This occurs as a result of either the misuse/abuse of the voice or trauma to the regions of the neck.

 - Congenital Dysphonia.
 A condition resulting from masses or lesions or structural abnormality to the vocal folds or surrounding areas.

 - Spasmodic Dysphonia.
 This is when vocal folds are open or closed too much, affecting the vibration pattern for speaking.
 Patients have a strained or “squeezed” quality.
 It occurs when a person makes an effort to gain loudness.

 - Neurogenic Dysphonia.
 Resulting from nerve lesions or disease to the vocal folds or surrounding areas,